web-infra-dev/modern.js/website/module-tools/docs/en/guide/basic/use-micro-generator.md

+---
+sidebar_position: 4
+---

 # Using the Microgenerator

 The Module Engineering solution provides the Microgenerator tool, which allows for the current project to.

-* add new directories and files
+- add new directories and files
-* Modify the contents of the `package.json` file
+- Modify the contents of the `package.json` file
-* Execute commands
+- Execute commands

 Thus with these capabilities, **Microgenerator can enable additional feature functionality for the project**.